ritamsahu/ritamsahu/README.md

-- 👋 Hi, I’m @ritamsahu
+**Hi there👋, I'm Ritam**
-- 👀 I’m interested in ...
+Data Analyst/Scientist

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Tableau, Python, SQL, Excel

-- 💞️ I’m looking to collaborate on ...
+📫 How to reach me ritamsahu.safiabad@gmail.com

-- 📫 How to reach me ...
+⚡ Fun fact A Biologiest Turned IT Professional

 <!---
 ritamsahu/ritamsahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.